 1. How do I test unreleased apps?

 - Android: Upload the public beta link or your .apk file during the test creation process.
-We'll automatically install the app on the participant's device at the start of the test.
-UserTesting does not use an SDK for uploaded Android apps, so participants will still be able to open the app after the test ends.
-If you do not wish for Android users to access the app after the test, ask participants to show themselves uninstalling the app in the last task of their test.
+We'll automatically install the app on the contributor's device at the start of the test.
+UserTesting does not use an SDK for uploaded Android apps, so contributors will still be able to open the app after the test ends.
+If you do not wish for Android users to access the app after the test, ask contributors to show themselves uninstalling the app in the last task of their test.

 2. How do I test released apps?

-You can test released apps (i.e. apps that are available for download via the App Store and Google Play) by including the URL to the app when building your test.
-The test participant would then toggle between your app to complete tasks and the UserTesting app (where instructions and tasks are displayed), and everything that is displayed on the screen will be recorded along with the participant’s voice in the recording sent to your dashboard.
+You can test released apps (i.e., apps that are available for download via the App Store and Google Play) by including the URL to the app when building your test.
+The test contributor would then toggle between your app to complete tasks and the UserTesting app (where instructions and tasks are displayed), and everything that is displayed on the screen will be recorded along with the contributor's voice in the recording sent to your Dashboard.

 3. My team has some questions about app security with the iOS SDK.
 Can you tell me more?

 The UserTesting SDK for iOS locks your app to the test.
 You can't run the test version of the app outside of the UserTesting environment.
 If someone tries to run your test app outside of a test, an error message will appear and your app will not be accessible.
 The downloading of the iOS app to the test contributor is also securely facilitated through UserTesting.
 A user's login is linked to the app download (once they qualify for the requirements of the test).

 4. Do I need an SDK for Android testing?

 Want to learn more about this topic?
 Check out our University courses.